 Applying operational procurement best practices to your procurement function provides cost savings in a number of ways.First and foremost, there are financial benefits because larger contracts can be negotiated with suppliers for goods or services used in a different company location.

-You’ll save on labour costs because the entire operational procurement workflow will run smoother and procurement processes won’t have to be started over and over again from scratch.
-The history will be accessible and shared within the organisation for ease of use.
+You’ll save on labor costs because the entire operational procurement workflow will run smoother and procurement processes won’t have to be started over and over again from scratch.
+The history will be accessible and shared within the organization for ease of use.